 Start Fire Problems Possible Cause Solution Not enough kindling/paper or no kindling/paper Use dry kindling, more paper.
 Arrange kindling & wood for air movement.
 Check for restricted termination cap Check for blockage of outside air kit (if installed).
 Check for flue blockage.
 Not enough air for fire to ignite Warm flue before starting fire (refer to Building a Fire Section).
-Check for adequate vent height (refer to Chimney Height Section).
+One and and fire at a dark Check for adequate vent height (refer to Chimney Height Section).
 Can not get fire started Excessive smoke or spillage Burns too slowly Open window below the appliance towards the wind.
 Not enough heat output Wood condition is too wet, too large Use dry, seasoned wood (refer to Seasoned Wood Section).
 Bed of coals not established before adding wood Start with paper & kindling to establish bed of coals (refer to Building a Fire Section).
 Flue blockage such as birds' nests or leaves in termination cap Have chimney inspected for creosote and cleaned by a certified chimney sweep.
 Down draft or negative pressure Do not use exhaust fans during start-up (refer to Negative Pressure Section).
 Competition with exhaust devices Open window below the appliance towards the wind.
 Mix in hardwood.
-Fire burns too fast Extremely dry or soft wood Mix in less seasoned wood after fire is established (refer to Wood Fuel Section).
-Over drefting Check for correct vent height; too much vertical height creates over drafting.
-Over drafting Check location of vent termination (refer to Chimney Termination Requirement Section).
+Extremely dry or soft wood Mix in less seasoned wood after fire is established (refer to Wood Fuel Section).
+Fire burns too fast Over drafting Check for correct vent height; too much vertical height creates over drafting.
+Over draining Check location of vent termination (refer to Chimney Termination Requirement Section).